Sz-Daniel/Tarkony-aspdotnet-backend/README.md

 ## Project Goal

-This backend layer reads data from a 3rd party **GraphQL API** (Tarkov.dev), stores it in a **Cosmos DB NoSQL** database, and then serves it through a **REST API** to the frontend (Tarkony-react-frontend).
+This backend layer reads data from a 3rd party **GraphQL API** (Tarkov.dev), stores it in a **Cosmos DB NoSQL** database, and then serves it through a **REST API** to the frontend [Tarkony-react-frontend](https://github.com/Sz-Daniel/Tarkony-react-frontend).
 In later phases, user management and a “shopping list” feature will be implemented.

 ---